It is very valuable to have a team that can carry on the business operations in your clinic without it having to rely on the business owner.

 If you have every detail outlined about how to carry through and execute a specific task, a good system will beat a great person.

-That is because you can, will all the details, make sure that everything gets done consistently every single time.
+That is because you can make sure that everything gets done consistently every single time.
 And it’s not reliant on one great person who can and will have a bad day.

 (2/7) Systems Can be Outworked